 Acupuncture is a form of treatment that involves inserting very thin needles through a person’s skin at specific points on the body, to various depths.

-However, according to the National Center for Complementary and Integrative Health (NCCIH), there is limited evidence for its effectiveness in areas other than pain.
+However, according to the National Center for Complementary and Integrative Health (NCCIH), there is

 How acupuncture works scientifically remains unclear.
 Some people claim it works by balancing vital energy, while others believe it has a neurological effect.